-- The quality of provision and outcomes for students at Wrotham School (Academy) - The leadership and management of Trust finances. - Trustees have led a Strategic Board, formed to support and develop the quality of governance and pace of school improvement at Aylesford School (a local, LA maintained school).
-This school has an Academy Order with Divergent Partnership Trust as the named sponsor. - Trustees have been co-opted onto the local governing body of Aylesford School to support and develop the quality of governance. - Trustees have supported Trust leaders in the completion of a Condition Improvement Fund bid that has successfully led to the funding of a new sports hall for Wrotham School. - Trustees have met with Chairs of Governors of local schools to inform them of the work of Divergent Partnership Trust.
+- The quality of provision and outcomes for students at Wrotham School (Academy) - · The leadership and management of Trust finances. - To work on expanding the site including building a CIF expansion bid and working with the Department of Education for potential redevelopment of the school. - Trustees have been co-opted onto the local governing body of Aylesford School to support and develop the quality of governance. - Trustees have supported Trust leaders in the completion of a Condition Improvement Fund bid that has successfully led to the funding of new windows - Trustees have met with Chairs of Governors of local schools to inform them of the work of Character Education Trust.